 Nationally, the percentage of workers receiving assistance rose from 3.9 percent in 2008 to 5.4 percent in 2014.

-You are required to make a good faith effort to seek work each week you claim benefits, even if you are employed part time.
-We require at least two employment contacts per week.
+You are required to make a good faith effort to find employment each week you claim benefits, even if you are employed part time.
+We require at least two employment contacts or work search activities per week.

 Never assume that you are not required to look for work.

 How do I report my work search?

 When you file your weekly certification at labor.idaho.gov/claimantportal, you will be asked to enter your work search contacts.
 We will ask how you applied for the position and for the companies’ contact information.
 You can save yourself some time by using our work search log to gather the information so you have it ready when you file your weekly continued claim certification online.
 Continue reading →

 So what is all the fuss over experience – and why do employers set it as a requirement for various positions they wish to fill?

 How do I get experience – and even more importantly, how can I break into a field if I don’t have traditional experience in that field?

 Why do employers ask for experience when they hire?

 If you are changing careers or coming out of school, these questions are likely on your mind.
 So let’s look first at what employers are really asking for when they experience.